sergiolubo/DockerLabs-WriteUps/Dockerlabs.md

 listening on [any] 4444 ...
 ```

-Next, we execute the **reverse shell** file to gain a shell on the victim's machine:
+Next, we execute the **reverse shell** file to gain a shell on the victim's machine.

 Note that the uploaded files are located in the **uploads** directory.